Henry Bibby won three championships with UCLA.

 After college, Henry Bibby embarked on a nine-year NBA career, earning a championship with the Knicks as a rookie.
 Later, he enjoyed his most productive seasons as a 76er in the late ’70s, playing alongside Julius Irving (check out Bibby making a bucket off a feed from Dr. J in the video below), Maurice Cheeks and Daryl Dawkins, among others.
 After his playing days, Bibby became a celebrated coach at both the collegiate and professional ranks.
 He’s still helping develop basketball talent.

-We covered a wide range of topics, including:
+We had an engaging talk with Bibby, covering a wide range of topics, including:

 RotoRob Tune of the Day